 NYLA Council was inspired by the work of this group and in 2015 formed the NYLA Sustainability Initiative Committee, made up of the retreat participants to carry out the proposed work.

-- We have produced continuing education opportunities to introduce library leaders to this topic.
+- Continuing education opportunities to introduce library leaders to this topic.

 - The Road Map to Sustainability was created both in print and as a mobile app to help library leaders capture their new thoughts and plan a new path forward.